jarobyte91/quotes/README.md

     # To run the system:
     python app.py

-To build the Docker implementation, the process was split into two steps to make it easier to update:
+To build the Docker implementation, the process was split into three steps to make it easier to update:

     # To build the basic dependencies of the system
     sh build_dependencies.sh